DannyCamacho/syntaxanalyzer/README.md

 # Syntax Analyzer
-Program used to simulate the syntax analyzer process using a given predictive parsing table in the form of a .csv file.
+Python program used to simulate the syntax analyzer phase of code compilation using a given predictive parsing table in the form of a .csv file.

 ## Predictive Parsing Table
 ![image](https://github.com/DannyCamacho/syntaxanalyzer/assets/91514165/52abe64a-fc57-4fc9-b2ac-3ff4fea31609)